Using a Solicitor during Mediation

-We would always recommend you obtain legal advice from a family solicitor as part of the mediation process.
+We would always recommend you obtain legal advice from a solicitor specialising in family law as part of the mediation process.

 Do I need a solicitor during mediation?